Distilling Revival across New Jersey and a Renaissance

 New Jersey Craft Distilling Today

-Today, due to the diligence of a few key individuals, some Somerset Hills residents are pioneers of the revived craft distilling industry in New Jersey.
+Today, thanks to the diligence of a few key individuals, some Somerset Hills residents are pioneers of New Jersey’s revived craft-distilling industry.

-Somerset Hills noteworthy’s like Tim Koether of Bernardsville, owner of Claremont Distillery, and Krista Haley co-founder of Jersey Artisan Distillery whose mom lives in Basking Ridge (Bernards Twp) are the three pioneers for craft distilling in New Jersey.
-It was Krista’s efforts along with co-founder Brant Braue of Jersey Artisan that led to the first legal distillery in New Jersey since prohibition.
+Noteworthy Somerseters like Tim Koether of Bernardsville, owner of Claremont Distillery, and Krista Haley, co-founder of Jersey Artisan Distillery, whose mom lives in Basking Ridge (Bernards Twp), are the three pioneers of craft distilling in New Jersey.
+It was Krista’s efforts, along with co-founder Brant Braue of Jersey Artisan, that led to the establishment of the first legal distillery in New Jersey since Prohibition.

-Founded in 2014, Claremont Distillery Founder Tim Koether and his Head Distiller, Chris DeGasperis.
+Founded in 2014, Claremont Distillery was founded by Tim Koether, the founder, and his Head Distiller, Chris DeGasperis.
 Koether is a Bernardsville resident and grew up in nearby Far Hills.
-The distillery’s name was based on George B. Post’s famous Claremont estate was an original home to the early Bernardsville “Mountain Colony”.
+The distillery’s name was based on George B. Post’s famous Claremont estate, which was an original home to the early Bernardsville “Mountain Colony”.
 Claremont in Bernardsville was named after Post’s childhood home on the Hudson River, also called Claremont.
 The origin of “Claremont” goes back to County Clare in Ireland.
-So, thanks to Irishman Michael Hogan, the original 1804 NY homeowner who first named Post’s childhood home. we now have Claremont Distilled Spirits.
-Koether added, “Claremont also speaks of something exceptional to me and that is what we aspire our products to be.”
+So, thanks to Irishman Michael Hogan, the original 1804 NY homeowner who first named Post’s childhood home.
+We now have Claremont Distilled Spirits.
+Koether added, “Claremont also speaks of something exceptional to me, and that is what we aspire our products to be.”

-Jersey Artisan and Claremont are two of about six distilleries that are now crafting spirits in New Jersey.
+Jersey Artisan and Claremont are two of the six or so distilleries now crafting spirits in New Jersey.
 While New Jersey’s craft distilling industry is relatively small compared to others in Washington State, Oregon, Colorado, and New York, distilleries are now focusing on local “farm-to-table” organic philosophies.

 It’s not by accident that Claremont, Jersey Artisan, and Jersey Spirits distillers are all based in Fairfield, New Jersey.
-Because of New Jersey law, distilling is a chemical activity, and must be located typically in a zoned chemical area.
+Because of New Jersey law, distilling is a chemical activity and must typically be located in a zoned chemical area.
 But that might be changing.
-Like wineries, who like to “present” products alongside their vineyards, some craft distillers also want farming locations where they can grow their ingredients locally and get away from the industrial warehouse look.
-After a long application process, Jersey Artisan on February 7, 2013, was granted New Jersey’s first distilling license since the prohibition ended in 1933.
+Like wineries, which like to “present” products alongside their vineyards, some craft distillers also want farming locations where they can grow their ingredients locally and get away from the industrial warehouse look.
+After a lengthy application process, Jersey Artisan was granted New Jersey’s first distilling license since Prohibition ended in 1933 on February 7, 2013.
 With their efforts, others followed.

 Jersey Artisan’s claim to fame is their Busted Barrel light and dark rums and a new Morena rum.
 They also produce a new Whiskey called James F.C.
 Hyde Sorgho Whiskey.
 Other products are in the works.